Roksikod/Hello_Input_Output/README.md

 # Hello, Input/Output

-"Hello..."
-- the repositories in which I study.
+"Hello..." - the repositories for study.

 The repository is educational.
 It explores the topics of input and output, working with files.